Edit page History How do I edit this website?

 Directory layout

-Before doing anything else we should check out the latest version of Micro-Manager from the Subversion repository (see Micro-Manager Source Code) to an appropriate base directory on our computer.
+Before doing anything else we should check out the latest version of Micro-Manager from the repository (see Micro-Manager Source Code) to an appropriate base directory on our computer.
 The checkout process is outlined in the next few steps.
 Building and debugging Micro-Manager source code has more specific advice on building Micro-Manager for each platform.

 First we check out Micro-Manager source code from: